Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 13 Oktober 2025 22.28.03 UTC
+- WIB: Senin, 13 Oktober 2025 23.34.35 UTC
-- WITA: Senin, 13 Oktober 2025 23.28.03 UTC
+- WITA: Selasa, 14 Oktober 2025 00.34.35 UTC
-- WIT: Selasa, 14 Oktober 2025 00.28.03 UTC
+- WIT: Selasa, 14 Oktober 2025 01.34.35 UTC

 Kutipan Inspiratif:
-"It's not the size of the dog in the fight, but the size of the fight in the dog."
+"No one who achieves success does so without acknowledging the help of others.
+The wise and confident acknowledge this help with gratitude."

-Kategori: motivational
+Kategori: success